NBKRedSpy/QM-ChangeExploredColor/SteamReadMe.txt

 [h1]Configuration[/h1]

-The configuration file is located at [i]%UserProfile%\AppData\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM-ChangeExploredColor\QM-ChangeExploredColor.json[/i] .
+The mod can be configured in the Mods menu at the main menu, or directly in the file located at [i]%UserProfile%\AppData\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM-ChangeExploredColor\QM-ChangeExploredColor.json[/i] .
-The file will be created the first time the game is run.
 [table]
 [tr]
 [td]Name